Skip to main content

 8. Go to the Details tab of the event.
 Most of this info was entered above in step #3, but there are two additional options:

-9. If you want to add any of your Ecommerce products to the event registration, go to the Product Add-ons tab of the event.
+9. To add Ecommerce products to the event registration, go to the Product Add-ons tab of the event.
 More info on how to add products to events.

-10. If you need to create any promo codes for the event, go to the Promo Codes tab.
+10. Create any promo codes for the event, go to the Promo Codes tab.
 More info on how to add and setup a promo code.

 11. Head to the Settings tab to dial in the event even further: